getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 Here is our proposal:

-1. Bundlers, transpilers and everything create a globally unique (ideally a deterministic) Debug ID (a UUID).
+1. Bundlers, transpilers, and everything create a globally unique (ideally deterministic) Debug ID (a UUID).
 2. All minified JavaScript files get a `//# debugId=DEBUG_ID` comment at the end embedding the Debug ID.